sheecegardezi/Compute_GeoElectric_Fields/README.md

 ![alt text](geoelectric_ESK.png)

-**Figure 2** Modelled geoelectric fields at Leitrim during 22-23/06/2015 geomagnetic storm following approach SECS-ITF.
+**Figure 2** Modelled geoelectric fields at Eskaldeimur (~250 km from the closest magnetic observaotry, assuming no measurements were performed in ESK) during 22-23/06/2015 geomagnetic storm following approach SECS-ITF.
 Results are compared with measured electric fields (in black).